-A client recently lost data a portable hard drive due mechanical failure.
-The external portable hard drive was contain the only copies of data the customer needed and had data going back years with multiple computers worth of information back to 2005.
+A client recently lost data on a portable hard drive due to mechanical failure.
+The external portable hard drive contained the only copies of data the customer needed and had data going back years with multiple computers worth of information back to 2005.
 The drive was a Seagate External Backup Plus Portable Drive 1TB 2.5″.
 The exact model of the Drive was ST1000LM024.
 The Seagate Samsung Spinpoint M8 ST1000LM024 1TB 5400 RPM 8MB Cache SATA 6.0Gb/s 2.5″ laptop hard drive.
-This drive was also sold as a internal drive, and in Lenovo and Samsung laptops pre-installed.
+This drive was also sold as an internal drive, and in Lenovo and Samsung laptops pre-installed.

 Initial Failure and Fingerprint Contamination

-The client did not realize the hard drive was physically bad and needs to be operated in clean room environment with specialized recovery tools and technology.
-The client had opened the drive, damaged the casing and left a fingerprint oil on the top platter.
+The client did not realize the hard drive was physically bad and needs to be operated in a cleanroom environment with specialized recovery tools and technology.
+The client had opened the drive, damaged the casing, and left fingerprint oil on the top platter.

 Retrieving the Customers Files

-A decontamination and cleaning of the fingerprint took place before attempting a recovery, then donor parts were sourced and the drive was recovered.
-The data was cloned to a new USB 3.0 1TB hard drive for and returned to the customer.
+Decontamination and cleaning of the fingerprint took place before attempting a recovery, then donor parts were sourced and the drive was recovered.
+The data was cloned to a new USB 3.0 1TB hard drive and returned to the customer.
 The total process for the decontamination, sourcing of parts, and retrieving the files took about 6 weeks.
-After completion, the files were checked to make sure they were not corrupt and they were checked for data integrity.
+After completion, the files were checked to make sure they were not corrupt and were checked for data integrity.

 While it is an older drive here is a diagram of the internal components and workings of a hard drive.